patrickmineault/industry/matlab.md

 mean(df(df(:, 1)==10, 7))
 ```

 That's bad!
 What it you add a column in your CSV?
 Then column 7 becomes column 8, your stats are wrong and you'll lose months tracking down the issue.
 This code is super error-prone and makes kittens cry.
-Learn the pandas way:
+I'm not saying it's impossible to do this the right way in Matlab - I'm just saying that's often how people do it.
+Compare the pandas way:

 ```python
 df.query('participant_id == 10').reaction_time_ms.mean()
 ```

-At this point you'll need to practice these new found skills.
+ At this point you'll need to practice your new skills.
 [Join a Kaggle competition](https://www.kaggle.com/), or [follow a data science MOOC](https://www.coursera.org/specializations/jhu-data-science).

 ### Specialized tools for neuroscience